Things to Do in South Korea

 Travel Tips

-Transportation: Purchase a T-money card at subway stations for seamless travel across Seoul's extensive metro system.
+Transportation: Purchase a T-money card at subway stations for smooth travel across Seoul's extensive metro system.
 Download Citymapper app for real-time directions.
 High-speed KTX trains connect major cities efficiently—book seats in advance during peak seasons.

 Money: Korean won is primarily cash-based outside Seoul.
 Withdraw from 7-Eleven ATMs using international cards.
 Many restaurants don't accept foreign credit cards, so carry cash.
 Tipping isn't customary and can sometimes cause confusion.